 Setting up a wellness challenge for your workplace or among friends can be a great way to encourage your employees or friend group to take care of their health and well-being.
 And leading a good event can even be part of your own goals.

-In order to set up a wellness challenge, you need to first identify the objectives of the challenge.
+There are a number of ways to set up office health challenges.
+But, in order to set up a wellness challenge, you need to first identify the objectives of the challenge.
 You should have clear goals in mind about what you want your employees to do and how long you want them to do it for.
 For instance, if one of your objectives is to get employees or friends moving more during their workday, then you might set up a walking group or make sure that there are exercise facilities available at the office.

 But how do you make sure the event is useful for everyone?
 If you leave people out it’ll lead to demotivation, and ultimately fail at its goal.
 Building an inclusive wellness challenge is hard, but the payoff will benefit everyone.
 In order to do this you need to consider both the goals and abilities of people taking part in the event.